Aczel-Mendler Bisimulations in a Regular Category: Aczel-Mendler Bisimulations, in Regular Categories

-\begin{proof} Let us prove both implications: \begin{itemize} \item $1 \Rightarrow 2)$ Easy consequence of Proposition~\ref{prop:lobi-tab}. \item $2 \Rightarrow 1)$ Let us assume that we have a span of morphisms.
-Then since $f$ and $g$ are coalgebra morphisms, $\pair{\id}{f}$ and $\pair{\id}{g}$ represent bisimulations.
-Since bisimulations are closed under inverse, $\pair{\id}{f}^\dagger$ also represents a bisimulation.
+and similarly $g\cdot\,w=q$. \item $2 \Rightarrow 1)$ Let us assume that we have a span of homomorphisms.
+Then, since $f$ and $g$ are coalgebra homomorphisms, $\pair{\id}{f}$ and $\pair{\id}{g}$ represent bisimulations by Proposition~\ref{prop:bisim-maps}.
+Since bisimulations are closed under converse, $\pair{\id}{f}^\dagger$ also represents a bisimulation.
 To conclude, we would like to prove that $\rcomp{\pair{\id}{f}^\dagger}{\pair{\id}{g}}$ is a bisimulation by using the closure under composition.
 However, the general closure under composition requires both the regular axiom of choice and that $F$ preserves weak pullbacks.
-But since, we are composing a map with a right adjoint (which are relations of a special form), the construction in the proof then does not need the preservation of weak pullbacks, and we can conclude with just the regular axiom of choice. \end{itemize} \end{proof}
+But since the relations we are composing are of special forms, namely that $\pair{\id}{f}^\dagger = \pair{f}{\id}$ is a right adjoint and $\pair{\id}{g}$ is a map, the construction in the proof of Proposition~\ref{prop:bisim-i-cat} does not need the preservation of weak pullbacks, and we can conclude with just the regular axiom of choice that $\rcomp{\pair{\id}{f}^\dagger}{\pair{\id}{g}}$ is an AM-bisimulation.
+By definition of the composition, this bisimulation is represented by the mono part $r$ of the (regular epi, mono)-factorisation: